akka/akka-projection/docs/src/main/paradox/testing.md

 ## Testing with a TestSink

 The [Akka Stream TestKit](https://doc.akka.io/docs/akka/current/stream/stream-testkit.html#using-the-testkit) can be used to drive the pace of envelopes flowing through the Projection.

+ The Projection starts as soon as the first element is requested by the `TestSink`, new elements will be emitted as requested by the `TestSink`.
+The Projection won't stop by itself, therefore it's recommended to cancel the `TestSink` probe to gracefully stop the Projection.

 Scala
 :  @@snip [TestKitDocExample.scala](/examples/src/test/scala/docs/testkit/TestKitDocExample.scala) { #testkit-sink-probe }